Qasr Ibrim: Evidence for plant and animal use

-Artefacts
+Artifacts

 Qasr Ibrim is known not only for its organic remains but also for the textiles that have also been found at the site.
 During the Roman occupation of the site, sandals, textiles, and leather fragments were left behind.
 Woolen fabrics are believed to have been brought to Qasr Ibrim in 23 BC by the Romans.
 Cotton fabrics were not introduced until the first century AD by the Meroitic peoples.
 The un-dyed Meroitic fabrics differ from the wool of the Romans, which has been found in blues and other bright colors.

 The conditions at Qasr Ibrim have also preserved a large number of documents in nine different languages or scripts.
 This includes hieroglyphics, Demotic, Meroitic, Greek, Latin, Coptic, Old Nubian, Arabic, and Turkish.
-Earlier documents were written on papyrus, though parchment was the preferred material for sacred texts.
+Earlier documents were written on papyrus, though parchment was the preferred material for religious texts.
 Paper was not common writing material in Nubia until the twelfth century.
 A variety of texts were found, including personal letters and religious documents.
-These documents show the significance of Qasr Ibrim as a frontier society, and the importance of a vast trade network.
+These documents show the significance of Qasr Ibrim as a frontier society, and the center of a vast trade network.